ray-project/ray/doc/source/serve/managing-java-deployments.md

 # Managing Java Deployments

-Java is one of the mainstream programming languages for production services.
+Java is a mainstream programming language for production services.
 Ray Serve offers a native Java API for creating, updating, and managing deployments.
 You can create Ray Serve deployments using Java and call them via Python, or vice versa.

 This section helps you:

-- create, query, update, and configure Java deployments
+- create, query, and update Java deployments
-- configure resources of your Java deployments
+- configure Java deployment resources
-- manage Python deployments using Java API
+- manage Python deployments using the Java API

 ```{contents}
 ```